isagoya/astro-hananiawan-m2/src/pages/md/chapt10.md

 "Is Yui doing well?"

-"Yes, she is preparing for the high school entrance exam next spring and says she is in her last sprint from now on.
+"Yes, she is preparing for the high school entrance exam next spring and says she is in her last spurt from now on.
 It’s better than doing nothing.
 You know, we tell her it’s a little late."

 "Well, where do you live now?"